 - Keep the medicine ampoules in a fridge in their original packaging to protect them from light.
-Do not use an ampoule that has been out of the fridge for more than 24 hours. - Make sure that children cannot see or reach the medicine.
+Do not use an ampoule that has been out of the fridge for more than 24 - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.